For Immediate Help

-Beginning in January 2022, we will incorporate the Second Step program into all of our K-8 classrooms.
-Teachers will share weekly, age-appropriate virtual lessons during class time with students to help them with various social and emotional skills.
-The program is already being used in our DK, 1st and 2nd grade classes, as well as in classrooms throughout our elementary schools by our social workers.
-We have already seen the impact of Second Step from our limited uses, and we are looking forward to expanding this across our elementary and middle schools.
+We incorporate the Second Step program into all of our K-8 classrooms.
+Teachers share weekly, age-appropriate virtual lessons during class time with students to help them with various social and emotional skills.

 All district staff were provided professional development that covered various scenarios as well as what to do in the event of a real emergency.

 Using a threat assessment and response protocol, the principal or building leader and mental health team quickly investigate to determine if the threat is substantive or transient.
 The protocol also outlines when to involve local law enforcement.